Governance

 Board of Directors and Executive Committee

 In principle, the Board of Directors meets once a month, making decisions and carrying out its supervisory function for important issues in accordance with its discussion standards.
-In addition to making decisions on all important items and confirming business results, it supervises the directors' execution of their duties.
-Directors and statutory auditors are required to maintain an attendance rate of 75% or higher as a general rule.
+In addition to making decisions on all important items and confirming business results, it supervises the Directors' execution of their duties.
+Directors and Audit & Supervisory Board Members are required to maintain an attendance rate of 75% or higher as a general rule.

 The Executive Committee, which is an advisory body for the President, holds meetings twice a month, before the Board of Directors meeting to ensure that there is sufficient prior discussion on important issues.
-It is attended by those directors who also serve as executive officers, as well as the full-time statutory auditors as a general principle.
+It is attended by those Directors who also serve as Executive Officers, as well as the full-time Audit & Supervisory Board Members as a general principle.

 List of Directors